ddudley18/March-Madness-Contrarian-Bracket-Picker/README.md

 More information on Contrarian Strategy can be found here (Note: This is for the 2017 Tournament): https://www.usatoday.com/story/sports/ncaab/tourney/2017/03/15/contrarian-ncaa-tournament-bracket-tips-march-madness-picks-betting/99214700/

-Run the file in 3 steps :grinning: after cloning project to desired destination:
+Run the file in 3 steps :grinning: after cloning project to desired destination (Windows):
     1. Open a terminal in folder where project is cloned
     2. Run `pip install -r March-Madness-Contrarian-Bracket-Picker/requirements.txt`
-    3. Run `venv\Scripts\python bracket_picker.py`
+    3. Run `python March-Madness-Contrarian-Bracket-Picker/bracket_picker.py`
-Note: For Windows use '\' instead of '/'

 To change the number of value picks being shown for each round, open the `bracket_picker.py` file in a text editor and change the value of `NUMBER_OF_RANKINGS` to display the desired number of teams per round.
     Ex. `NUMBER_OF_RANKINGS = 5` displays the top 5 value picks to advance for each respective round.